 - Like a House on Fire, Cate Kennedy

 Things to think about

-Look at the other English courses available at DECV and consider whether you are best suited to English or Literature.
-If you are not sure, speak to a year level coordinator at DECV.
+Look at the other English courses available at VSV and consider whether you are best suited to English or Literature.
+If you are not sure, speak to a year level coordinator at VSV.

 You need to complete at least one of the English subjects outlined above in order to be eligible for a VCE certificate.